kayla-manning/election-analysis-2020/posts/final.md

 ------------------------------------------------------------------

+[^logit]: The $g(x)$ in the model equation is a logit link function that models the probability of successes as a function of covariates.

 [^data]: All data for this model is publicly available online.
 While many online sources host the data used in this model, the data for the 2020 state-level polls came from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls-page/president_polls.csv), and the national GDP growth numbers came from the [US Bureau of Economic Analysis](https://www.bea.gov/data/gdp/gross-domestic-product).